 ^{} When using an SGMCS direct drive motor, the setting unit will be automatically changed to 0.1 min-1.

 Use the following procedure.
-The following example is for when the rotating direction of the servomotor is set as Pn000.0 = 0 (Sets CCW as forward direction).
+The following example is given when the rotating direction of servomotor is set as Pn000.0=0 (Forward rotation by forward reference).